Danfoss and design-people promote female driven innovation

-Services: female interaction, interaction design, product design, user exploration
+Services: Female Interaction, interaction design, product design, user exploration, innovation strategy

 To keep the rest of us safe from the hazards of winter’s icy roads, Epoke delivers industrial high-end salt spreading systems.
 The key to controlling these systems is a remote control located in the drivers cab.
 With the new EpoMaster X1, Epoke introduces a more visual approach, to make it easier for the driver to understand and adjust how the salt is currently being spread behind the truck.
 Being able to spread salt precisely is the key, since this means higher road safety and less salt wasted.
 To maximize traffic safety, the primary settings are also adjusted using physical controls so they can be controlled while keeping the eyes on the road.

 - The new interface is based on thorough user studies, feature workshops, and situated interviews to understand the drivers and the context of use.

 - Since the profession of spreading salt is seasonal, the remote has been designed to make it easy - especially for new users - to get familiar with the system and get started.